NeosIT/active-directory-integration2/readme.txt

 == Changelog ==

 For detailed information you can visit the official [GitHub repository of Next Active Directory Integration](https://github.com/NeosIT/active-directory-integration2)

+= 2.1.12 =
+* CHANGED: notices for minium PHP version 7.2 due to EOL of PHP 7.1
+* FIXED: Test compatibility with latest stable PHPUnit version
+* FIXED: gh-#127: PHP 7.4 compatibility and deprecation of some ldap_* functions
+* FIXED: various typos and formatting errors in the administration user interface

 = 2.1.11 =
 * CHANGED: Tested compatibility with upcoming version 5.4 of WordPress